Monday, November 14, 2011

 You drink crushing your soul and killing your friends

-I don't touch anything with alcohol because God say's don't and He knows best
+I touch not anything with alcohol because God say's don't and He knows best

 You think you are smart enough to write your own fate